-There is a need to be shift from low technology and low value added product to higher technology and higher value added product; technology for industrial development need to be core component of strategy of industrial development.
-Strategies for sub-sectoral development are yet to be streamlined and to be linked with technology upgradation, human resource development and market - at home and abroad, and there is a crying need for greater investment on Research and Development to use opportunities of globalization.
-The Plan talked of taking measures to meet growing demand for skilled managers and technology and technical workers, a deep and broad pool of venture capital to support firms with innovative technologies, providing support to private sector industries in searching, acquisition and adaptation of best practice technologies in foreign countries, a comprehensive approach to the development of small, medium, micro, cottage and IT industries with wide ranging fiscal incentives ,preferential access to finance and favourable trade policy, fostering exports as dominant steak and giving special emphasis to import substitution.
+There is a need to shift from low technology and low value added product to higher technology and higher value added product; technology for industrial development need to be a core component of strategy of industrial development.
+Strategies for sub-sectoral development are yet to be streamlined and to be linked with technology upgradation.
+Human resource development, and there is a crying need for greater investment on Research and Development to use opportunities of globalization.

 vii.
-Trajectory of diversification of industrial Structure by Products and Locations

-Trajectory of diversification of industrial structure for long term growth to achieve the visionary goal of perspective plan and Industrial Policy 2010 need to be translated into detailed action plan and realized with proactive government support and intervention.
+Diversification of industrial Structure by Products and Locations into detailed action plan and realized with proactive government support and intervention.
 There should be parallel encouragement of diversification among existing product categories and exploring and developing new products and markets with emphasis on aggressive marketing and branding.
-Product development and diversification initiatives should be continuous ones with appropriate policies, institutional arrangement and development of skilled manpower.
-There may be product concentration but with technological sophistication .
+Product development and diversification initiatives should be continuous process with appropriate policies, institutional arrangement and development of skilled manpower.